 Take an Autumnal Walk

-As the weather begins to get colder, London’s trees turn from a vibrant green to warm shades of red and orange.
+As the weather starts getting colder, London’s trees turn from a vibrant green to warm shades of red and orange.
 The city’s many parks are truly at their most beautiful

-Take a stroll through Regents Park, Battersea Park, or Richmond Park to experience some of London’s best autumnal colours.
+Take a stroll through Regents Park, Battersea Park, or Richmond Park to experience some of London’s prettiest autumnal colours.

 Best Events in London in October [2023]